 BreezoMeter - Ask the Expert, Q&A with Harriet Shugarman of ClimateMama - January 16, 2020

 REI - How to Talk to Your Kids About Climate Change, December 6, 2019

 Care - How to Talk About Climate Change with Your Kids, November 1, 2019

 Global News - How to Talk to Your Kids Without Scaring Them, October 2, 2019

 Find more press links here.

-Book Proceeds: All profits from book sales will go to support parent projects on education, advocacy and outreach on the climate crisis.
-More information on this grant program and how to apply will be available in Summer 2020.
+Book Proceeds: All profits from book sales will go to support parent, youth and teacher projects on education, advocacy and outreach on the climate crisis.
+More information on this program and how to apply will be available in Summer 2020.